marbl/MetagenomeScope/CONTRIBUTING.md

 ```

 Using `--debug` is nice because it enables
 [Dash Dev Tools](https://dash.plotly.com/devtools).
-This will enable useful features
+This provides various useful
-like hot reloading (whenever you changed code, Dash should reload the application).
+features for development -- for example, hot reloading (whenever you change a
+files of code, Dash should reload the application).

-Note that using `--debug` will process the graph twice on startup.
-This appears
+Note that using `--debug` will cause MetagenomeScope to process the graph twice
-to just be a Dash thing.
-So, if you are testing out how MetagenomeScope works on
+on startup.
+This appears to just be a Dash thing.
+So, if you are testing out how
-a massive graph where processing it will take a while, using `--debug` may not be
+MetagenomeScope works on a massive graph where processing it will take a while,
-ideal.
+using `--debug` may not be ideal.

 ### Linting and stylechecking